mikhdm/wkhtmltopdf/README.md

 ## Description

-Python HTTP server to convert simple HTML to PDF documents.
+Python HTTP server to convert HTML pages to PDF documents.

 ## How to use?